 Biotin may be part of the vitamin B family, but it gets an A+ for its beauty benefits.
-This includes providing radiant skin, faster hair growth and strong nails.
-The latter is what we're focusing on today.
+This includes supporting skin health, hair growth and nail strength.** Here, we’ll focus on the benefits of biotin for nails.

-"Because one sign of biotin deficiency is brittle nails, biotin supplementation is often tried to strengthen brittle nails with varying results," explains Elizabeth Geddes-Bruce, a board-certified dermatologist at Westlake Dermatology.
+"Because one sign of biotin deficiency is brittle nails, biotin supplementation is one option you can try to strengthen brittle nails.** However, this comes with varying results," explains Elizabeth Geddes-Bruce, a board-certified dermatologist at Westlake Dermatology.

-According to Marcela Correa, Owner of NYC's Medi Pedi NYC and medical pedicurist, biotin comes loaded withprotein and amino acids – two things that support keratin production in the body.
-"Keratin isa type of protein that forms the cells that make up the tissue in nails," she tells Lively.
+Biotin is made up of protein and amino acids – two things that support keratin production in the body, according to Marcela Correa, Owner of NYC's Medi Pedi NYC and medical pedicurist, "Keratin is a type of protein that forms the cells that make up the tissue in nails," she tells Lively.

 How much biotin should I take for nails?

-According to the Mayo Clinic, some research has suggested that adding supplement that contains biotin may help strengthen weak or brittle nails.** And, while it's rare to be deficient in biotin, according to the Mayo Clinic, normal daily recommended intakes for adults is 30 to 100 mcg.
+According to the Mayo Clinic, research has suggested that adding supplements that contain biotin may help strengthen weak or brittle nails.** While it's rare to be deficient in biotin, according to the Mayo Clinic, daily recommended intake for adults is 30 to 100 mcg.

 However, the FDA does not have a daily recommended dietary allowance for biotin.
 And since we can't offer individual medical advice, we recommend discussing your health goals with your licensed healthcare professional before adding any supplements to your diet.

 Should you take biotin in the morning or at night?

 This depends on your typical routine.
 You can add a biotin supplement, such as our Vital Proteins® Beauty Gummies, which include vitamin A and biotin and contains a unique blend of beauty-centric nutrients to support healthy, hydrated skin, strong hair and nails, as well as a youthful appearance.**